-TITLE II (STATE AND LOCAL GOVERNMENTS) TITLE III (BUSINESSES AND NONPROFITS) • Cost of the particular aid or service considering all resources available to fund the program, service, or activity • Nature and cost of the aid or service relative to their size, overall financial resources, and overall expenses • Effect of this additional cost on other expenses or operations Must be made by a high level official, no lower than a department head • A business or nonprofit with greater resources is expected to do more to ensure effective communication than one with fewer resources. • Must include a written statement of the reasons for reaching that conclusion • If the entity has a parent company, the administrative and financial relationship, as well as the size, resources, and expenses of the parent company, would also be considered.
+TITLE III (BUSINESSES AND NONPROFITS)

+- Nature and cost of the aid or service relative to their size, overall financial resources, and overall expenses - A business or nonprofit with greater resources is expected to do more to ensure effective communication than one with fewer resources. - If the entity has a parent company, the administrative and financial relationship, as well as the size, resources, and expenses of the parent company, would also be considered.

-\\Covered entities are not required to provide any aid or service in those rare circumstances where it would fundamentally alter the nature of the goods or services they provide to the public\\
+\\Covered entities are not required to provide any aid or service in those rare circumstances where it would fundamentally alter the nature of the goods or services they provide to the public\

-Like Section 504 of the Rehabilitation Act of 1973, Section 1557 of the ACA "applies to health programs and activities that receive Federal financial assistance from HHS but also to health programs and activities administered by HHS, including the Federally-facilitated Marketplace and the state-based marketplaces established under the ACA."
-An example of this more expansive list of the types of entities subject to Section 1557 is provided below (Figure 2.2).
+Like Section 504 of the Rehabilitation Act of 1973, Section 1557 of the ACA "applies to health programs and activities that receive Federal financial assistance from HHS but also to health programs and activities administered by HHS, including the Federally-facilitated Marketplace and the state-based marketplaces established under the ACA."35 An example of this more expansive list of the types of entities subject to Section 1557 is provided below (Figure 2.2).
 The most important aspect of Section 1557 may be its interpretation of ADA effective communication rules.
 "To the extent that [they] differ between Title II and Title III HHS adopted the Title II rules for all entities subject to Section 1557."
-With the implementation of Section 1557, all providers subject to the regulation are considered ADA Title II entities and must give "primary consideration" of the type of communication accommodation to the patient.
+35 With the implementation of Section 1557, all providers subject to the regulation are considered ADA Title II entities and must give "primary consideration" of the type of communication accommodation to the patient.